eberhm/OIH-slashcommand-chat-poc/README.md

 6. The BE will send (via WS) to the frontend the oauth login Url

-We have developed and defined some OIH components:
+For enabling these use cases, we had to also do some other stuff:

 * A [new trigger](https://github.com/bmjuan/oih-dummy-test/blob/0e9abaf1c34e84df3ee4eb5e7ff5b15ba9433aee/component.json#L22) image was deployed by us allowing to run an oauth flow against the secret service
 * A [new action](https://github.com/bmjuan/oih-dummy-test/blob/0e9abaf1c34e84df3ee4eb5e7ff5b15ba9433aee/component.json#L32) image was deployed to send the result of the flow to the FE
 * The [component implementing this trigger and action](https://github.com/bmjuan/oih-dummy-test) was registered in the OIH platform.
 You can see the example definition for them [here](./docs/component-definition.json).
 * A new flow was defined in the OIH.
-You can see an example fo the definition [here](./docs/flow-definition.json).
+You can see an example of the definition [here](./docs/flow-definition.json).
+* Create a [oauth item](https://github.com/eberhm/openintegrationhub/blob/520ea5475fcb37cc57808e75b512c18b209c6f59/notes.md?plain=1#L151) in secrent-service API
+* [Modify the ComponentOrchestrator](https://github.com/eberhm/openintegrationhub/blob/520ea5475fcb37cc57808e75b512c18b209c6f59/lib/component-orchestrator/src/ComponentOrchestrator.js#L479) to enable injecting the secretId in the webooks call

-THere are other flows and components defined for the /me command.
+There are other flows and components defined for the /me command.
 See [docs](.docs) folder for more info.
 Here you can find the rerpository for the ms-connector: https://github.com/bmjuan/ms-office-adapter

 ## Available commands